pkminor/NewsPortal/README.md

 In the database, model User maps to table users, model Department maps to table departments while model News and model DepartmentNews map to one table news through single table inheritance.

-Three dao interfaces and their corresponding implementation class;
+Three dao interfaces and their corresponding implementation classes;
-- Interface UserDao implemented by class Sql2oUserDao
+- Interface UserDao implemented by class Sql2oUserDao, handles CRUD data operations related to model User.
-- Interface NewsDao implemented by class Sql2oNewsDao
+- Interface NewsDao implemented by class Sql2oNewsDao, handles CRUD data operations related to model News and DepartmentNews.
-- Interface DepartmentDao implemented by class Sql2oDepartmentDao
+- Interface DepartmentDao implemented by class Sql2oDepartmentDao, handles CRUD data operations related to model Department.

 # Client Side

 ## Setup Instructions
 Fork the project on github [NewsPortal ](https://github.com/pkminor/NewsPortal), then clone it to your local repo.